Varshini-KG/Varshini-KG/README.md

 <h1 align="center">Hi 👋, I'm Varshini! </h1>

+🔍 **ABOUT ME**

  Welcome to my GitHub profile!
 I'm passionate about transforming raw data into actionable insights that drive smarter decisions.
 With a strong foundation and hands-on experience, skilled in Excel, Python, SQL, Power-BI and Tableau, I specialize in crafting compelling visualizations and dashboards that make data speak.

 ---